 In a data-rich setting it is clear that tuning an MP to simulations may have large benefits in terms of performance as demonstrated by the variable performance of MPs such as SBT2 across life-history types and depletion levels.
-However in data-poor settings it may not be clear how to specify a suitable operating model since, by definition, depletion is unknown.
+Another major advantage of tuning is to standardize, to some degree, the broad management objective-level performance of a suite of candidate MPs.
+For example, the SBT MP as adopted (CCSBT, 2011; a more complex combination of SBT1 and SBT2 from this paper) was one of a suite of candidates – biomass dynamic, empirical, model-based – and all were tuned to meet the rebuilding objectives for the reference OM.
+For one, it ensures a base-level performance measure: any candidate MP can achieve the objectives for the most probable scenarios.
+Secondly, because all the candidate MPs have the same reference performance benchmark, “fair” comparisons on alternative robustness scenarios can actually be performed However, in data-poor settings it may not be clear how to specify a suitable operating model since, by definition, depletion is unknown.
 It may be necessary to simulate a wide-range of current stock depletion and provide suitable diagnostics of sensitivity in performance to initial depletion levels.
+Additionally, it might make more sense in data-poor scenarios to be broader in scope for both the nature of the tuning and the performance criteria.
+In data-poor settings in the real world, MSY is somewhat irrelevant even if it remains a policy objective, as we are never likely to know what it is and, hence, meaningfully measure performance in relation to it.
+Simpler criteria may be more appropriate, such as requiring MPs for (suspected to be depleted) stocks to be able to increase stock abundance (on average) without unduly decreasing catches; or focussing more on status quo scenarios where, for example, the simpler MP is a temporary management measure until better data are collected to allow future, more detailed MP or assessment work.

 In this simulation evaluation all of the MPs provide management recommendations that are implemented perfectly up to a maximum harvest rate of 60%.
 Clearly scientific quota recommendations are rarely followed exactly due to a range of management considerations and fishery dynamics.
 For example, managers may deliberately apply a degree of quota inertia to prevent sudden declines in catch limits, it may not be profitable to fish to very low stock sizes, and a lack of enforcement may lead to quota overages.
-Considerations such as these may strongly affect the trade-offs presented in this paper and it is important that future simulation evaluations attempt to tackle these issues.
+Considerations such as these may strongly affect the trade-offs presented in this paper, and it is important that future simulation evaluations attempt to tackle these issues.
 Some hypotheses can be proposed.
-Throttling of fishing effort as catch rates decline is likely to reduce the frequency of stock collapses leading to more comparable performance among MPs, reducing the importance of MP selection.
+Reduction of fishing effort as catch rates decline is likely to reduce the frequency of stock collapses leading to more comparable performance among MPs, reducing the importance of MP selection.
 Enforcement is likely to vary for alternative management regimes such as catch-limits, size-limits, gear restrictions, effort controls and spatial closures.
-Constructing credible enforcement models may be challenging (Coelho et al. 2013) but could strongly alter MP selection if, for example, there was a higher propensity of violation of catch-limits than gear restrictions.
+Constructing credible enforcement models may be challenging (Coelho et al. 2013) but could strongly alter MP selection if, for example, there was a higher propensity for violation of catch-limits than gear restrictions.